exqzmepls/Vaultwarden-Docker-Compose/readme.md

     docker compose up -d
     ```

-6. By default Vaultwarden server should now be running on [https://localhost](https://localhost)
+6. By default Vaultwarden server should now be running on [localhost](https://localhost)

-7. You can explore [Vaultwarden Wiki](https://github.com/dani-garcia/vaultwarden/wiki) for additional details and usage examples.
+7. You can explore [Vaultwarden Wiki](https://github.com/dani-garcia/vaultwarden/wiki) for additional details and usage examples